What is a CT Scan?

-What Is It Used For
+What Is a CT Scan Used For?

-To detect bone and joint problems, like complex bone fractures and tumors.
+CT scans are used to detect bone and joint problems, like complex bone fractures and tumors.

 - If you have a condition like cancer, heart disease, emphysema, or liver masses, CT scans can spot it or help doctors see any changes.